twood02/webtemplate/index.md

 ## Announcements ##
+ - The rest of the semester after Spring Break will all be done online.
+Please contact the instructors if you have any difficulties or concerns!
  - The networking midterm will be on Tuesday 2/25
  - Tech Blog due Thursday 2/20
  - The [Reliable UDP](/assignments/reliable-udp)  Assignment is due Sunday 2/2 at 11:59PM